Asymmetrically twisted strings: Some examples

 where $\mathcal{A}_{4}^{\textrm{SYM}}$ is the field-theory four gluon amplitude in super Yang-Mills and $\mathcal{A}_{4}^{\textrm{double}}$ encodes the double-trace contributions, given by

 and

 where

 The gluon polarizations are denoted by $\epsilon_{m}^{a}$, while $f_{abc}$ are the structure constants of the gauge group with level $\kappa$.
-The amplitude (\ref{eq:A4}) has the ATS dressing factor described in (\ref{eq:IN-expected}), and the correct factorization channels.
+The amplitude (\ref{eq:A4}) has the ATS dressing factor of (\ref{eq:dressing}), and the correct factorization channels.
 In particular, the double-trace channels match the remaining spectrum of the heterotic ATS, with contributions from the massless sector ($\mathcal{N}=1$ supergravity) and the mass level $N$ states of the open superstring.

 When $N=1$, the dressing factor in (\ref{eq:A4}) goes away, leaving behind the field theory amplitude characteristic of the twisted string.
-For $N=-1$, the apparent tachyonic poles in (\ref{eq:A4-double}) are canceled out by the corresponding zero in the dressing factor.
+For $N=-1$, the apparent tachyonic poles in (\ref{eq:A4-double}) are canceled out by the corresponding zero in $\Omega_{N}$.
 In this case, (\ref{eq:A4}) reproduces the four gluon amplitude of the conventional heterotic string.
+Observe that the residue of (\ref{eq:A4}) in the massive pole (e.g. $s+N=0$) has a remarkably simple form,

+Here the ellipsis denote other linearly independent contributions.
+For $N=\pm1$ the prefactor disappears, the residue is a polynomial in $t$ with degree $N+1$, and unitarity is granted.
+For generic $N$, however, this is not the case.
+The prefactor in (\ref{eq:A4res}) implies an infinite expansion in any polynomial basis.
+This is a generic behaviour of the ATS amplitudes, an imemdiate consequence of the dressing factor $\Omega_{N}$.

 For the bosonic ATS, I will quickly discuss a four-point amplitude with $N=2$, involving a massive state and three gluons.
 The massive resonance has spin $S=3$, described by the vertex operator $V_{L}=\phi_{mnp}\partial X^{m}\partial X^{n}\partial X^{p}$.
 The totally symmetric polarization $\phi_{mnp}$ is traceless ($\eta^{mn}\phi_{mnp}=0$), and transversal ($k^{m}\phi_{mnp}=0$).
 Its tree level scattering with three gluons can be cast as